mobxjs/mobx/docs/react/react-performance.md

 The above is especially true when rendering big collections.
 React is notoriously bad at rendering large collections as the reconciler has to evaluate the components produced by a collection on each collection change.
-It is therefore recommended to have components that just map over a collection and render it, and render nothing else:
+It is therefore recommended to have components that just map over a collection and render it, and render nothing else.

 Bad: